 Miami-Dade County Public Schools established The Department of Mental Health Services to expand school and community-based mental health services and resources to ensure ongoing coordination of services to further support the emotional and mental well-being of students.
-The programs in place provide prevention initiatives, intervention services for students and family support for students who may be experiencing a mental health challenge.
+The programs in place provide prevention initiatives, intervention services for students, and family support for students who may be experiencing a mental health challenge.
 Students in need of intensive services can receive support from contracted agencies at no cost to families.
-For assistance contact Parent Assistance (305)995-7100 vour child's school. the Line at visit https://mentalhealthservices.dadeschools.net/#!/fullWidth/3939.
+For assistance contact your child's school, the Parent Assistance Line at (305) 995-7100 or visit https://mdcpsmentalhealthservices.net/.